The Best Books About Psychedelics

 Pollan interviews a range of individuals, from scientists studying the effects of psychedelics to those involved in using psychedelic therapy to treat patients with depression, anxiety, and addiction.
 He also reports on his own experiences with psilocybin mushrooms, including a mushroom-induced mystical experience, creating a mental travelog.

-What sets this book apart from other works on psychedelics is Pollan’s rigorous journalistic approach and focus on the new science of psychedelics.
+What sets this work apart from other books on psychedelics is Pollan’s rigorous journalistic approach and focus on the new science of psychedelics.
 He approaches the subject with a critical eye, while also questioning the legal and cultural barriers that have limited research into the therapeutic potential of psychedelics and related substances.

 Another recent book, this work from 2017 is a fascinating and insightful exploration of the world of microdosing.
 In the book, Waldman chronicles her experiences with microdosing LSD, a practice in which users take tiny amounts of the drug to experience subtle effects without the full-blown psychedelic experience.
 Waldman, who has struggled with depression and mood disorders for much of her life, turns to microdosing as a way to improve her mood and overall well-being.